-- Oak Grove/Bellemeade Small Area Plan (Spring 2023 - Spring 2024) - RRHA will keep units at Hillside Court in safe and sanitary conditions. - RRHA will use capital funds for unit modernization and site improvements - RRHA will solicit a request for a Hillside Court development partner. - RRHA will meet with residents and tenant council to establish a Tenant Bill of Rights to ensure residents have right to return and access to housing options
+- Oak Grove/Hillside/Bellemeade Small Area Plan: Develop the small area plan to guide the development of this area. - Maintenance: RRHA will keep units at Hillside Court in safe and sanitary conditions. - Improvements: RRHA will use capital funds for unit modernization and site improvements - Development Partner: RRHA will solicit a request for a Hillside Court development partner. - Tenant Bill of Rights: RRHA will meet with residents and tenant council to establish a Tenant Bill of Rights to ensure residents have right to return and access to housing options

-Oak Grove/Bellemeade Small Area Plan Area
+Oak Grove/Hillside/Bellemeade Small Area Plan Area

-Fairfield Court
+Priority Neighborhood Fairfield Court